Ashtanga Vinyasa Yoga Teacher Training 2026

 • Mindful approach to the Asana practice

 As you probably know if you are already practicing at Agora, with Sonia or another of our teachers, our approach of Ashtanga Vinyasa Yoga Asana practice is based on the principles of breath, integrity, alignment and a balanced way of practicing, stimulating yet mindful.
-We will look in details to the entire Primary Series of Ashtanga to learn how to teach it.
-Practitioners who have already started Intermediate series or are ready to start during the course , will be able to practice it and receive guidance during the Mysore mornings.
+During the training, we look in details to the entire Primary Series of Ashtanga to learn how to teach it.
+We take a step-by-step approach to the practice, focusing on building safe postures, where one can go really deep into the experience of the pose without fear of injury.
+Practitioners who have already started Intermediate series or are ready to start during the course will be able to practice it and receive guidance during the Mysore mornings.

 • A sense of community

+At Agora, one of our main wishes and focus is to foster a sense of interconnectedness within the people participating in classes, trainings, and activities.
 We believe that if we can cultivate this connection at the level of a community of practitioners, then we can expand our awareness in the rest of our relationships and produce ripple effects over our social circles, reaching more and more people.
 This means cultivating a friendly and open state of mind making it easy to meet and build ties with each other.

-We will have a WhatsApp group and/or Facebook group to share resources throughout the training.
+We will have a WhatsApp group to share resources throughout the training.
 Some events or gatherings will be organised during the year to create the opportunity for our practice of Yoga to also flourish off the mat, in between our training sessions.
 Hopefully together we can create a supportive and motivating environment in which learning is facilitated for all and connection can naturally deepen over time.

 • Self-study (Svadhyaya) & responsibility